veerankitarun/veerankitarun/README.md

 ## I'm a web developer, tech inthusist, circuit designer !!

-- 🔭 I just launched my first course
+- 🔭 currenly i'm working on a project
-- 🌱 I’m currently learning backend
+- 🌱 learning backend
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play cricket, chess and Skating